 In April of 2007 we held an evening of new play readings, No Nude Men: Stripped, as a fundraiser.
 Featuring short works by me (my play Housebroken, later to be produced under the direction of Claire Rice as part of the 2010 Bay One Acts Festival), David Duman, Scott McMorrow, Bekah McNeil, Evelyn Jean Pine, Mike Ricca, John Robinson, and Andy Black, the evening was both a financial and aesthetic success.
 Discovering a knack for “readers theater” in both myself and my company, this was most certainly the seed of what has since come to be a signature event for both No Nude Men, and me: The San Francisco Olympians Festival.

 The first festival was held in the EXIT Stage Left in July of 2010, and was twelve nights of new plays which had been commissioned from proposals submitted by writers interested in crafting a full length play about one of the twelve Olympian Gods of Ancient Greece.
 The first festival involved fourteen Bay Area writers, eleven fine artists, five directors and seventy-two actors, and was attended by over 500 people.
 Since that first festival the Olympians has become a Bay Area tradition, growing in size each year, moving to the Main Stage of the EXIT, and switching from summer to autumn, with Year Two in October, Year Three in December, and Years Four through Six in November.
+Year Seven found us back in October, and Year Eight brought us back to the EXIT Stage Left (proving that everything moves in cycles).
 We’ve issued to anthologies via EXIT Press: Songs of Hestia (the best of Year One) and Heavenly Bodies (the best of Year Two) and a number of pieces first created for the festival have gone on to full productions in San Francisco and beyond.

 Outside of No Nude Men, Olympians, and Theater Pub, I have been fortunate enough to work with a wide variety of companies and collaborators.
-I was commissioned by the Cathedral School For Boys to adapt the legend of Jason and the Argonauts into a play, and in 2008 I made my New York debut with a production of my short, Joe & Cleo: A Romance, mounted by Hyperion Theater Project; my Chicago debut would follow in 2011 with The Exiled, produced by Harvest Arts.
-In San Francisco I have enjoyed long-term associations with several Bay Area Theater companies, in particular Wily West Productions and Custom Made Theatre Company.
+I was commissioned by the Cathedral School For Boys to adapt the legend of Jason and the Argonauts into a play, and in 2008 I made my New York playwrighting debut with a production of my short, Joe & Cleo: A Romance, mounted by Hyperion Theater Project and directed by Lori Sommer.
+My Chicago debut would follow in 2011 with The Exiled, produced by Harvest Arts and directed by my sister, and continue in 2015 with Gone Dark, directed by Tiffany Keane, and a new production of Polyxena in Orbit in 2016, directed by Jared McDaris, both for Otherworld Theatre Company.
+In San Francisco I have enjoyed long-term associations with several Bay Area Theater companies, in particular Wily West Productions and Custom Made Theatre.

 My association with Wily West began when I directed the 2010 world premiere of Morgan Ludlow’s Ruth and The Sea, which I attended a reading of a year earlier and fell in love with.
 Morgan has since been a tremendous champion of my work, producing the premiere productions of my plays A Late Lunch (directed by Soumyaa Kapil), Juno En Victoria (directed by Claire Rice), and Everybody Here Says Hello! (directed by Rik Lopes), the last of which ended up winning the Theatre Bay Area Award for “Outstanding World Premiere of a Play” in 2014, and has since gone on to a second production in Seattle, directed by Morgan for Pacific Play Company, and publication through EXIT Press- my first play to be published outside of an anthology.